SamKelly-bi/E-Commerce-Pipeline-Project/Case_Study_Overview.md

 **SQL**

-- Database creation and schema design
+- Database design and normalisation
-- Data normalisation awareness
-- Primary and foreign keys
+- Defining primary and foreign keys
 - Relational modelling and joins
-- Analytical and reporting queries
+- Analytical and reporting queries using window and aggregate functions
-- Window functions
-- Aggregate functions
-- Triggers
+- Implementing triggers for data integrity

 **Excel & Power BI**

-- Formatted and validated data for export to Power BI
+- Data cleaning, validation, and preparation for Power BI
-- Created star schema and established relationships
+- Star schema modelling and relationship management
-- Building calendar and lookup tables
+- Creating calendar and lookup tables
-- Adding custom calculated columns
+- Developing calculated columns and advanced DAX measures (CALCULATE, FILTER, IF)
-- Advanced DAX functions applying CALCULATE, FILTER and IF logic
-- Time intelligance functions
+- Applying time intelligence functions for trend analysis
-- Visualisation and storytelling through interactive visuals
-- Highlighting key KPI's and business insights
+- Designing interactive dashboards to highlight KPIs and business insights